 Brooklyn currently studies German at Austin Peay State University (Clarksville, TN) in hopes of becoming a teacher.
 From her very first trip abroad, her life has been transformed.
 Especially after her experience in Germany, she now serves both as an advocate for international friendships and for disabled people who may want to go abroad, as a wheelchair user herself.
 Her biggest hope for the future is that she can continue to spread her appreciation for the German culture and inspire others while doing so.
 She recently won our photo contest and with it, a round trip flight to Germany.

 Our DAAD network is a vast and global net of connections between DAAD and its award winners, ambassadors, alumni, grant holders, future applicants – all united by their love for study and research abroad and all things German.

 We asked Brooklyn a few questions about her experiences:

 - What sparked your interest in the German?

 I’ve been interested in German for as long as I can remember, really.
 From a young age I’d always wanted to be bilingual and German was the most interesting to me, but it wasn’t until I was sixteen and got involved with exchange students at my high school that I really took learning German seriously and started thinking of it as a career path.

 - You won the first prize – a round trip airfare to Germany – in this year’s DAAD contest.
 Where did you decide to travel in Germany and why?

 This year I’ve gone to both Nuremberg and Paderborn.
 One of the exchange students with whom I went to school and who taught me German in the very beginning of my journey became my best friend throughout her year.
-I am now in Nuremberg, visiting her and trying my best to improve my language skills.
+I am now [editor’s note: at the time of the interview] in Nuremberg, visiting her and trying my best to improve my language skills.
 I also had my own short exchange in Germany at seventeen and have traveled to Paderborn to see one of my host families.